What is a Global Trade Item Number (GTIN)?

 Drug trade items that have an NDC can be given a GTIN that embeds the NDC.
 This is a best practice.
 For an individual sale unit, the NDC is embedded in a GTIN-12 by combining the following elements in left-to-right order: ?
 The digit "3" ?
 The 10-digit NDC ?
 A check digit, computed from the previous 11 digits according to the GS1 check digit calculator

 What questions do you have?
-Please make your inquiries by way of our contact form below or click here!
+Please make your inquiries by way of our contact form link in the top menu.click here!